skydoves/flow-operators/README.md

 `RestartableStateFlow` extends both `StateFlow` and `Restartable`, allowing the upstream flow to restart its emission.
 It behaves like a regular `StateFlow` but includes the ability to reset and restart the emission process when necessary.

-Consider a scenario where you load initial data using a delegate property, as shown in the example below, instead of initiating the load inside `LaunchedEffect` or `ViewModel.init()`.
+Consider a scenario where you load initial data using a property, as shown in the example below, instead of initiating the load inside `LaunchedEffect` or `ViewModel.init()`.
 (For more details, check out [Loading Initial Data in LaunchedEffect vs. ViewModel](https://medium.com/proandroiddev/loading-initial-data-in-launchedeffect-vs-viewmodel-f1747c20ce62)).

 ```kotlin
 val posters: StateFlow<List<Poster>> = mainRepository.fetchPostersFlow()